 \section{Abstract}

 Event knowledge graphs (EKG) extend the classical notion of a trace to capture multiple, interacting views of a process execution.
-In this paper, we tackle the open problem of automating EKG discovery from uncurated data through a principled, probabilistic framing based on the outcome space resulting from featured-derived partial orders on events.
-From this, we derive an EKG discovery algorithm based upon statistical inference rather than an ad-hoc or heuristic-based strategy, or relying on manual analysis from domain experts.
+In this paper, we tackle the open problem of automating EKG discovery from uncurated data through a principled probabilistic framing based on the outcome space resulting from featured-derived partial orders on events.
+From this we derive an EKG discovery algorithm based on statistical inference rather than an ad hoc or heuristic-based strategy, or relying on manual analysis from domain experts.

 This approach comes at the computational cost of exploring a large, non-convex hypothesis space.
-In particular, solving the maximum likelihood term involves counting the number of linear extensions of posets, which in general is \#P-complete.
+In particular, solving the maximum likelihood term in our objective function involves counting the number of linear extensions of posets, which in general is \#P-complete.
 Fortunately, bound estimates suffice for model comparison, and admit incorporation into a bespoke branch-and-bound algorithm.
-We show that the posterior probability as defined is antitonic w.r.t.~search depth for branching rules that are monotonic w.r.t.~model inclusion.
+We establish an upper bound on our objective function which we show to be antitonic w.r.t.~search depth for branching rules that are monotonic w.r.t.~model inclusion.
 This allows pruning of large portions of the search space, which we show experimentally leads to rapid convergence toward optimal solutions that are consistent with manually built EKGs.